ballerina-platform/ballerina-dev-website/learn/guides/configure-ballerina-programs/configure-values-in-kubernetes-environment.md

 ---
 layout: ballerina-configurable-left-nav-pages-swanlake
-title: Configuring values in Kubernetes environment
+title: Configure values in Kubernetes environment
 description: In Kubernetes environments, the configuration TOML files can be used to configure values at deployment.
 keywords: ballerina, programming language, configurable, variables, kubernetes, pod
-permalink: /learn/configuring-ballerina-programs/configuring-values-in-kubernetes-environment/
+permalink: /learn/configure-ballerina-programs/configure-values-in-kubernetes-environment/
-active: configuring-values-in-kubernetes-environment
+active: configure-values-in-kubernetes-environment
 redirect_from:
     - /learn/making-ballerina-programs-configurable/configuring-values-in-kubernetes-environment
     - /learn/configuring-ballerina-programs/configuring-values-in-kubernetes-environment
+    - /learn/configuring-ballerina-programs/configuring-values-in-kubernetes-environment/
+    - /learn/configure-ballerina-programs/configure-values-in-kubernetes-environment
 ---

 In the Kubernetes environment, a pod can use the configuration TOML file that contains the configuration values in the